Cuban boat people: Victims of "13 de Marzo" v. Cuba

 A complaint was filed with the Inter-American Commission on Human Rights on July 19, 1994 regarding an old tugboat with 72 people on board, who were attempting to flee Cuba hours before dawn on July 13 [1994], who were attacked with pressurized water hose equipment just 7 miles off the coast of Cuba by 4 boats organized by the Cuban State.
 The boat named 13 de Marzo, eventually sank with a death toll of 41, which included 10 minors after the cries of women and children for it to stop were in vain.

 The Cuban government argued that 13 de Marzo was stolen at a dock and that authorities were attempting to intercept it.
-Days following the tragedy, the Cuban government were requested to recover the bodies from the bottom of the sea but declined citing the lack of experienced divers.
+Days following the tragedy, the Cuban government was requested to recover the bodies from the bottom of the sea but declined citing the lack of experienced divers.
 Instead, a nonprofit organization named Hermanos al Rescate (Brothers to the Rescue), whose mission is to rescue boat people attempting to leave Cuba, made a request to the Cuban government to recover these bodies themselves but were denied.

 Wet feet, dry feet policy

 In an attempt to control the influx of boat people, the Clinton administration agreed to grant 20,000 visas annually for Cubans who wished asylum, which became known as the wet feet, dry feet policy.
+This policy allowed the U.S. Coast Guard to return defectors – found at sea and equalized the proportion of visas being granted to Cuban immigrants compared to immigrants from other countries.
+This policy simultaneously repealed the "safe haven camps" that were previously instituted to detain roughly 28,000 Cubans.
+This policy replaced the original Cuban Adjustment Act and provided a stricter control over immigration.

-End of an Era
+Post wet foot, dry foot arrivals

 Fearing that the end of the wet feet, dry feet policy was near after an announcement by Barack Obama in December 2014 regarding possible changes to the Cuban Adjustment Act, there was an increased concern by the U.S. Coast Guard about a possible spike in boat people, which they had intercepted an increased 117% more Cubans in 2014 than the previous year.

 In 2017, the wet feet, dry feet policy finally came to an end.
 Fewer Cubans attempted to make the journey to the United States.
 Those who manage to arrive in Florida would only be able to remain legally by applying for political asylum.
+The manner in which Cubans now defect, usually to the United States, is far more complicated.
+These new courses of immigration often involve elaborate paths through countries such as Mexico and Puerto Rico.
+In recent years, direct defection to the United States is usually done via plane.
+Other more sophisticated operations have formed with the use of speedboats.
+These operations provide a higher level of guarantee that those fleeing will be able to achieve "dry feet".